Hidden Gems of Banyuwangi: Beyond the Tourist Trail

 - Easy hiking trails

-Photography Tips: Visit during golden hour for best lighting effects
+Photography Tips: Visit during golden hour for the best lighting effects

 A small volcanic island offering: